VS Capcom: Infinite

 I'm all for gameplay systems like these.

-Infinite.
-It's also perfect timing... as Marvel has slowly been building up
+It's also perfect timing to bring back Infinity Stones... as Marvel has slowly been building up

-Thanos and the Infinity Stones in the latest movies.
-Needless to say, it's a
+Thanos and the Infinity Stones in their latest movies over the years.
+However, I

-Stay tuned on FightersGeneration.com for further gameplay details, character reveals, and
+Stay tuned on FightersGeneration.com for further details, character reveals, and

 full news coverage of Marvel VS Capcom: Infinite!
 "Face front, true